vippeople22/zoom-automation-v2/readme.md

 * Use your favorite SVN or just go to the [Releases]() page to download the latest version
   * Extract the release into a safe spot that you will remember where it is

-* Open the .bat file in a text editor and edit the first line to the project's main directory
+* Install pip and Python ver > `3.5`
 * Open command prompt and cd to the directory
   * Install the requirements.txt using `pip install -r requirements.txt`
-* Execute `python main.py`
+* Open the .bat file and click allow when prompted by windows SmartScreen
   * Yes I know the ux is *amazing* just follow the instructions and it will handle the rest
   * You can leave this on overnight and the automation will handle the rest